notahotdog/notahotdog.github.io/_pages/about.md

 I am Umar, a FinTech student at the National University of Singapore.

 I strive to build impactful scalable AI Solutions for financial usecases.

-The intersection between technology and finance has always been a constant source of fascination for me, shaping both my academic and professional aspirations.From the outset of my journey, I have always been fascinated with its ever disrupting nature and ability to drive positive social change.
-The blend between the two domains and its transformative potential ignites my passion to contribute to this ever-evolving field.
+The intersection between technology and finance has always been a constant source of fascination for me, shaping both my academic and professional aspirations.

 Previously, I was a machine learning engineer at the Development Bank of Singapore([DBS](https://www.dbs.com.sg/index/default.page)) building conversational AI tools to power banking service.
-In my professional experience as part of the Conversational AI team, I played a pivotal role along with my team in pioneering the adoption of large language models (LLMs) for production use cases at the bank. l was intensely involved in the end-to-end development of usecases such as call center summary automation using LLMs.
-This allowed call center agents to efficiently transcribe, summarize calls, and generate responses.
+In my professional experience as part of the Conversational AI team, I played a pivotal role along with my team in pioneering the adoption of large language models (LLMs) and RAG systems for production use cases at the bank.
 I was also involved in the development of a knowledge and vector databases with semantic search capabilities for expedited document analysis and information retrievals and which we used to revamp our existing chatbots.

+\\
 I also delivered data science and machine learning projects with [DNV](https://www.dnv.sg/) where i worked on fuel efficiency modelling.

 I graduated from the National University of Singapore with a B.Eng. in Computer Engineering.
 Since August 2024, I’m also pursuing an M.S. in Digital Financial Technology at NUS.